 How to Apply

-The University of Florida is a member of both the Coalition for College and the Common Application.
-Applicants should only apply using one of these platforms, and must complete all sections of the application, including the Student Profile and the UF supplemental section.
+Applicants must apply using the Common Application and must complete all sections of the application, including the Student Profile and the UF supplemental section.

 When to Apply